-This Chili Mac casserole is a delicious family friendly comfort food in an hour!
-Quick and easy homemade chili with macaroni baked in a creamy cheese sauce.
+This Chili Mac is delicious family friendly comfort food in a half hour!
+Quick and easy homemade chili with macaroni a creamy cheese sauce.

 When it comes to combining comfort foods, you can’t get much more retro and old school than a hearty Chili Mac recipe.
 Just like American Goulash, this classic dinner recipe was born in a time where meals needed to be budget friendly and canned food was king.